Please note this page was last updated in 2016 but most of the data is still true.

 4) Because we are being sent from the USA office, we are a part of a large administrative structure.
 We are sent to South Sudan office which is a small structure.
 This smaller structure means there are less missionaries to carry the costs of administrative expenses such as having and running a field office, or hiring national help, hosting needed visitors (such as mission leaders to offer pastoral care or professionals to facilitate team development).
 Part of the administrative figure is ensuring our team in South Sudan is equipped to function as a unified team through our smaller field office.

-What if I am interested in giving a one-time gift even though you already have your needed outgoing funds?
+What if I am interested in giving a one-time gift?

 Until we have 100% of our needed monthly support, all one-time gifts go toward the lack in our monthly support.
 Thus, one-time gifts continue to be deeply appreciated!
 In the event we have full monthly support these gifts will placed in our ministry fund to be directly used to help support and provide resources for our work.